 You and your family should see your doctor at least once a year.
-At this time, your doctor will do a physical exam and routine screenings.
+At this time, your doctor will do a physical exam and review recommended routine screenings.
 They also can answer any questions or concerns you have.
 If a health problem occurs, contact your doctor to make an appointment.
 Some doctors have “ask a nurse” phone lines.
 Others may have secure messaging through an online patient portal.
-These options allow you to ask simple questions without needing an appointment.
+These options may allow you to ask simple questions without needing an appointment.

 Questions to ask your doctor

 - Can you treat my chronic health problems, or do I need to see a specialist?

 - Can my baby or other children see a family doctor instead of a pediatrician?

 - Can a family doctor deliver a baby?

 - Do you have any specific interests within family medicine that I should know?